Gdoc/Admin

 A column chart showing the change in global deforestation and net forest loss in the 1990s, 2000s and 2010s.
 Deforestation has fell in the 2010s.
 Net loss fell in the 2000s and 2010s.

-But we should be cautious here: it’s often not the case that the ‘positives’ of regrowing one hectare of forest offset the ‘losses’ of one hectare of deforestation.
-Cutting down one hectare of rich, tropical rainforest cannot be completely offset by the plantation of forest in a temperate country.
+But we should be cautious here: it’s often not the case that the ‘positives’ of regrowing on planting one hectare of forest offset the ‘losses’ of one hectare of deforestation.
+Cutting down one hectare of rich tropical rainforest cannot be completely offset by the creation of on hectare of plantation forest in a temperate country.

-Forest expansion is positive, but does not negate the need to finally end deforestation.
+Forest expansion is generally positive but does not negate the need to end deforestation.

-The history of deforestation is a tragic one, in which we not only lost these wild and beautiful landscapes but also the wildlife within them.
+The history of deforestation is a tragic one, in which we have lost not only wild and beautiful landscapes but also the wildlife within them.
 But, the fact that forest transitions are possible should give us confidence that a positive future is possible.
-Many countries have not only ended deforestation, but actually achieved substantial reforestation.
-It will be possible for our generation to achieve the same on the global scale and bring the 10,000 year history of forest loss to an end.
+Many countries have not only ended deforestation but have actually achieved substantial reforestation.
+It will be possible for our generation to achieve the same on a global scale and bring the 10,000-year history of forest loss to an end.

-If we want to end deforestation we need to understand where and why it’s happening; where countries are within their transition; and what can be done to accelerate their progress through it.
-We need to pass the transition point as soon as possible, while minimising the amount of forest we lose along the way.
+If we want to end deforestation, we need to understand where and why it’s happening, where countries are within their transition, and what can be done to accelerate their progress through it.
+We need to pass the transition point as soon as possible while minimizing the amount of forest we lose along the way.

-In this article I look at what’s driving deforestation: that helps us understand what we need to do to solve it.
+In this article, I look at what drives deforestation, which helps us understand what we need to do to solve it.

 Forest definitions and comparisons to other datasets

-In this article, in the recent period I have used data from the UN’s Global Forest Resources Assessment (2020).
+In this article, in the recent period, I have used data from the UN’s Global Forest Resources Assessment (2020).
 The UN carries out these global forest stocktakes every five years.
-These forest figures are widely-used in research, policy, and international targets, such as in the Sustainable Development Goals.
+These forest figures are widely used in research, policy, and international targets, such as the Sustainable Development Goals.

 The UN FAO has a very specific definition of a forest.
 It’s “land spanning more than 0.5 hectares with trees higher than 0.5 meters and a canopy cover of more than 10%, or trees able to reach these thresholds in situ.”

-Compare this to the UN Framework on Climate Change (UNFCCC), which uses forest estimates to calculate land use carbon emissions, and for its REDD+ programme, where low-to-middle income countries can receive finance for verified projects that prevent or reduce deforestation.
-It defines a forest as having a density of 10-30%, a minimum tree height of 2-5 meters, and a smaller area of 0.1 hectares.
+Compare this to the UN Framework Convention on Climate Change (UNFCCC), which uses forest estimates to calculate land use carbon emissions, and its REDD+ Programme, where low-to-middle-income countries can receive finance for verified projects that prevent or reduce deforestation.
+It defines a forest as having a density of more than 10%, a minimum tree height of 2-5 meters, and a smaller area of at least 0.05 hectares.

 However, the UN FAO and Global Forest Watch do not measure the same thing.

-As GFW describes in its definition of ‘forest loss’: “Loss” indicates the removal or mortality of tree cover and can be due to a variety of factors, including mechanical harvesting, fire, disease, or storm damage.
+As GFW defines ‘forest loss’, “Loss” indicates the removal or mortality of tree cover and can be due to a variety of factors, including mechanical harvesting, fire, disease, or storm damage.
 As such, “loss” does not equate to deforestation.”

-We therefore cannot directly compare these sources.
-This article from Global Forest Watch gives a good overview of the differences between the UN FAO and GFW methods.
+Therefore, we cannot directly compare these sources.
+This article from Global Forest Watch gives a good overview of the differences between the UN FAO's and GFW's methods.

 Since GFW uses satellite imagery, its methods continually improve.
 This makes its ability to detect changes in forest cover even stronger.
 But it also means that comparisons over time are more difficult.
 It currently warns against comparing pre-2015 and post-2015 data since there was a significant methodological change at that time.
 Note that this is also a problem in UN FAO reports, as I’ll soon explain.